ianderrington/academia-hugo/content/home/experience.md

 weight = 40  # Order that this section will appear.

 title = "Experience"
-subtitle = "PREVIOUS ASSOCIATIONS THAT HELPED TO GATHER EXPERIENCE"
+subtitle = "Where have I gathered my knowledge"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format